 Fit Your Safety Harness Correctly

-Your guide to fitting an industrial fall arrest harness correctly:
+Your step-by-step guide to fitting a fall arrest harness correctly:

-1. Open the box; check that the manual is inside.
+- Open the packaging, checking that the manual/user instructions are inside.
 Ensure you read the manual PRIOR to use.
 Do not throw away the manual.
-Records are kept in the manual!
+Important records are kept in the manual!

-2. Pull the safety harness out of the harness bag.
-(Store the harness in this bag when not in use).
+- Pull the safety harness out of the bag.
+When not in use store the harness in this bag, in a cool dry place.

-5. Put the harness on over your shoulders.
-Make sure it is sitting correctly with no tangles.
+- Put the harness on over your shoulders like you would a shirt.
+Make sure it is sitting correctly with no twists in the webbing.

-9. Make sure the safety harness is sitting correctly and firmly after you have made the adjustments.
-There shouldn’t be anywhere that is loose or have any slack.
+- Make sure the safety harness is sitting correctly and firmly after you have made the adjustments.
+There shouldn’t be anywhere that is loose or that has any slack.

 - Get a second person for a buddy check.
-They can check to make sure your harness is sitting correctly and firmly, with no tangles and all the buckles are closed.
+They can help you make sure your harness is sitting correctly and firmly, with no twists in the webbing and that all buckles are closed correctly.

 - Use the right safety harness for the right application.

-- If it is not your personal harness, familiarise yourself with it PRIOR to using it.
+- Familiarise yourself with the harness PRIOR to using it.

-- Make sure the safety harness is dry before you store it – to avoid web rot.
+- Make sure the safety harness is dry before your store it to avoid rot and mould.